Interest-bearing accounts

 Scenario 1

 In the first scenario, the principal amount is $10000, floating interest rate is DI (where DI is 10.65% for the whole period), index rate is 103%, accrual rate is daily, and payout frequency is daily.
 The platform uses the account balance to calculate and generate the yield daily after the cut-off window and credits it to the account the next business day (D+1) based on the configurations.
-If the account holder doesn't make any deposits or withdrawals, the account accrues the following amounts.
+For example, if the account holder doesn't make any deposits or withdrawals, the account accrues the following amounts.

 • On day 2, the credited amount is 4.13.